Caravan Site Licences

 Caravan and Mobile Home sites are required to be licensed.
 There are three main categories, which are:

 - tourer sites

 A site can range from a single caravan, tent or tourer on a small plot of land to large sites comprising of 100's of units.

-The Licensing Department are responsible for the issuing of caravan site licences, once land has obtained planning permission.
+The Licensing Department is responsible for the issuing of caravan site licences, once land has obtained planning permission.

-Planning legislation takes primacy over the legislation that governs caravan site licenses this means that, the licence may only be issued after the relevant planning permission has been obtained for the site.
-It is recommended that before submitting an application for a caravan site licence that any potential applicant checks the planning permission permits the land to which it relates to ensure it can be used as a caravan site.
+Planning legislation takes primacy over the legislation that governs caravan site licenses.
+This means that the licence may only be issued after the relevant planning permission has been obtained for the site.
+It is recommended that, before submitting an application for a caravan site licence, an applicant should confirm that the land in question has planning permission allowing it to be used as a caravan site.
 Without the correct planning permission being in place, a caravan site licence cannot be granted.

-It is worth noting that as a caravan site licence can only be issued in accordance with planning permission, this means if there are any relevant restrictions that form part of the permission then these will need to be mirrored on the site licence, if granted.
-For instance, if the planning permission only allows a site to be occupied between 1 March and 31 October, then the caravan site licence cannot be granted beyond those months.
+It is worth noting that as a caravan site licence can only be issued in accordance with planning permission, if there are any relevant restrictions that form part of the permission, these will need to be mirrored on the site licence, if granted.
+For instance, if the planning permission only allows a site to be occupied between 1 March and 31 October, the caravan site licence cannot be granted beyond those months.

 How to Apply